RSPCA: National organisation

-At the national level, there is a National Control Centre, which receives all calls from members of the public, and tasks local inspectors, some information AWOs or ACOs to respond to urgent calls.
+At the national level, the charity comprises all central functions, and a number of animal hospitals and centres.
+This national charity also employs local inspectors and Animal Rescue Officers (AROs) to respond to urgent calls.
+In additional to this there is a National Control Centre which takes calls from the public and helps ensure that RSPCA officers attend incidents where animals need help, the National Control Centre is however, a third party contract and are not RSPCA employees.

-Additionally the £16 million National Headquarters located at Southwater in West Sussex houses several general departments, each with a departmental head, consistent with the needs of any major organisation.
-The current chief executive officer is Chris Sherwood.
+In previous years the National Headquarters located at Southwater in West Sussex houses several general departments, each with a departmental head, consistent with the needs of any major organisation.
+The current interim chief executive officer is Shan Nicholas.
+Since the pandemic the RSPCA no longer has a National Headquarters, with most employees now working from home and small satellite offices being set up in locations such as Horsham and London.

 Regions

-There are five regions (North, East, Wales & West, South & South West, South East), each headed by a regional manager (responsible for all staff and RSPCA HQ facilities) assisted by a regional superintendent who has responsibility for the chief inspectors, inspectors, AWOs and ACOs.
+There are three regions ("North", "South", and "East, Midlands and Wales"), each headed by a regional superintendent who has responsibility for the chief inspectors, inspectors and AROs.
 The regional managers are expected to have a broad understanding of operations throughout their regions.

 Branches

 RSPCA branches operate locally across England and Wales.
 Branches are separately registered charities operating at a local level and are run by volunteers.
 Some RSPCA branches are self-funding and raise money locally to support the animal welfare work they do.
 They find homes for about three-quarters of all animals taken in by the RSPCA.
 RSPCA branches also offer advice, microchipping, neutering and subsidised animal treatments.
 In 2013 there were also about 1000 RSPCA shops.